-Compound interest arises when interest is added to the principal, so that from that moment on, the interest that has been added also itself earns interest.
+Compound interest arises when interest is added to the principal so that from that moment on, the interest that has also been added itself earns interest.
 This addition of interest to the principal is called compounding.

 S - balance

 j - nominal interest rate (fraction of 1)

 m - compounding frequency (number of compounding periods per year)